KaungPyaeHtet/CS-IGCSE/Questions.md

     <li>Always keep learning and up-to-date with new technologies</li>
   </ul>
 </answer>

+Airtest produces exhaust emissions testing software.
+A programmer discovers that there is a bug in the software that produces inaccurate results under particular circumstances.
+Discuss What course of action the programmer should take and explain why. <span class='mark'>[4 marks]</span>
+<answer><!-- TODO --></answer>

 <h3 id='chap-28'>Chapter 28: Computing And The Legal Impact Of Technology</h3>